altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 — She had grown there too.

-【Uwahh?!】
+"Uwahh?!"<br/>

-【It will be fine!
-We just need to be back before dawn!】
+"It will be fine!
+We just need to be back before dawn!"<br/>

 Regis was dragged out of the back door into the city.

 And of course, there were sentries posted here.
 But after seeing Altina’s crimson hair and eyes that were proof of her royal heritage, no one dared to stop her.

-【Ooohhhh~?!】
+"Ooohhhh~?!"<br/>

 Regis squealed excitedly in the shop.

 Altina stood behind him with a bored expression.

-【What is it?
-Did you see something weird?】
+"What is it?
+Did you see something weird?"<br/>

-【Amazing!】
+"Amazing!"<br/>

-【I think this place is no different from a normal bookshop.】
+"I think this place is no different from a normal bookshop."<br/>

 Even though the building design was different from the capital and its surrounding cities, the floor, ceiling and shelves were all made from wood, and there wasn’t anything special about them